tuura/plato/doc/manual.md

 be started instead by double clicking the Workcraft icon, which is the app container for the necessary files.

-When workcraft starts, you will be greeted by blank screen, as seen here:
+When Workcraft starts, you will be greeted by blank screen, as seen here:

 ![Workcraft immediately after starting.](http://jrbeaumont.github.io/concepts-manual/images/blank_workcraft_screenshot.svg)